Click here to return to our Best Restaurants Menu

 Avatars — (Nevada Valley and Marinship North) If one of you likes Indian Food and the other likes Mexican food this casual spot is a fusion of the two and will give you a lot to talk about over your meal.

-Barrel House — (Downtown and Ferry Pier) The view and the architecture are both spectacular, plus some excellent food.
+Barrel House — (Downtown and Ferry Pier) The view and the architecture are both spectacular, plus excellent food.
 In addition to the window seats, the tables for two outside on the narrow deck are some of the most romantic Sausalito spots, and the heaters do a pretty good job there on a cool night.

 Buckeye Roadhouse — (Marin City and Pohono St.) The small tables near the big fireplace and along the back wall can be a perfect spot for a romantic meal.
-Be willing to wait for one of those tables, though, because if you sit upstairs you’ll have your conversation drowned out by the loud groups that are typically seated there, and the angled ceiling reflects sound to amplify the high decibel voices.
+Be willing to wait for one of those tables, though, because if you sit upstairs you’ll have your conversation drowned out by the loud groups that are typically seated there, and the angled ceiling reflects sound to amplify the high-decibel voices.

 Copita — (Downtown and Ferry Pier) First of all, think about tapas, the small plates popular at Spanish bars.
 Then make the cuisine regional Mexican food prepared by PBS Celebrity Chef Joanne Weir.
 Then add a big-budget remodel of the dining room that puts you somewhere in a beautiful part of Mexico, and small sidewalk tables across the street from a park with a fountain.
-If you like Mexican food that isn’t like what you find everywhere else, the two of you will find Copita to be romantic.
+If you like Mexican food that isn’t like what you find everywhere else, the two of you will find Copita to be a romantic Sausalito spot.

 Divino — (Caledonia St. and New Town) Often referred to by its full name, Osteria Divino, what’s romantic here is an intimate setting with outstanding music five nights a week.
 Their Italian dishes are also tasty.

-Lighthouse Cafe — (Caledonia St. and New Town) I think that breakfast can be one of the most romantic times of day, and this Sausalito landmark does in fact have its own lighthouse on the roof that goes back for generations.
+Lighthouse Cafe — (Caledonia St. and New Town) I think that breakfast can be one of the most romantic times of day, and this romantic Sausalito landmark does in fact have its own lighthouse on the roof that goes back for generations.
 Nothing fancy, and just a few booths, tables and a counter here, but it’s good food served by local folks.
-It’s a Danish diner, and it turns out that if you or your date speak Danish (or Swedish) they will speak it with you, as I discovered during one breakfast with friends visiting from northern Europe.
+It’s a Danish diner, and it turns out that if you or your date speak Danish (or Swedish) on many days they will speak it with you, as I discovered during one breakfast with friends visiting from northern Europe.
 Perfect for romantic Vikings!

 Pelican Inn — (Muir Beach) Located to the west near the coast of the Pacific Ocean in Muir Beach (which shares Sausalito’s Zip Code, so we include it here), this English pub style restaurant and small hotel is both a romantic stop for lunch or dinner and a gathering spot for its West Marin community.
 The drive “over the hill” takes less than half an hour, with spectacular scenery (and twisty roads) along the way.